statpascal/emul99/readme.txt

 ucsddskman image-name list
-ucsddskman image-name extract ucsd-file local-file ucsddskman image-name add ucsd-file local-file
+ucsddskman image-name extract ucsd-file local-file ucsddskman image-name add ucsd-file local-file ucsddskman image-name remove ucsd-file

 Files are only added after the last used block.

-Overclocking the system (cpufreq setting) can also be desirable.
+To update an existing text file in a disk image, it first needs to be removed.

+Overclocking the system (cpu_freq setting in the configuration file) might also be desirable.
+The example configuration in ucsd-80.cfg uses a fivefold speed (15 MHz) which is close to making the keyboard unusable.
+However, with some caution it is possible to start a second instance of the simulator running on the same disk images at maximum speed to execute the compiler (see ucsd-80-fast.bin and the next section).

+Multiple Instances

+Disk images (using the original DSR or the P-code DSR) are memory mapped and can be shared between multiple instances of the simulator.
+Changes are immediately visible to other instances but there is no mechanism to synchronize them; so data corruption is possible if they are written to at the same time.

+The simulator does not provide a utility to transfer files between standard TI disk images and the host system.
+Programs like xdm99 from Ralph Benzinger's xdt99 tools can be utilized for this task.

 Cassette I/O